dealerignition/scraping_tools/README.md

 ### NOTES
 - Ensure tsv files are UTF-8.
 - You can view import progress by refreshing the catalogs index page.
+- Currently there is a bug you may encounter when importing catalogs in production.
+The best known solution is to restart the catalogs app `heroku restart --app di-catalogs` and then import the catalog.

 # Importing Karastan Catalogs